 Dr. Mark Brouillette is an anesthesiologist within the Department of Anesthesiology, Critical Care & Pain Management.
-Dr. Brouillette completed medical school at University of Colorado and residency at University of Kansas prior to undertaking specialized training as a Regional Anesthesiology & Acute Pain Medicine (RA&APM) Fellow at Hospital for Special Surgery (HSS) in 2018.
+Dr. Brouillette completed medical school at University of Colorado and residency at University of Kansas prior to undertaking specialized training as a Regional Anesthesiology & Acute Pain Medicine (RA&APM) fellow at HSS in 2018.
 As a fellow, he received the distinguished Nigel E. Sharrock Award for Academic Excellence.

 Dr. Brouillette co-chairs the Department of Regional Anesthesiology, Critical Care & Pain Management's Global Health Initiative (GHI), a program which oversees the RA&APM Fellowship Global Health track and aims to improve care in underserved areas.
 Dr. Brouillette is also a teacher for the World Federation of Societies of Anesthesiologists (WFSA), Fellowship program in Ghana and serves as Newsletter Liaison for the American Society of Regional Anesthesia's (ASRA) Global Health Special Interest Group.